Chancellor, meet the president.

 “That’s a great question.
 I like the way you think!”
 Moloney told Degou after she asked whether CVS would pay to install and service large vending machines filled with Tylenol and toiletries, since the company would profit.

-major who chairs the SGA’s Academic Affairs Committee, calls it “a knowledge grab on how student government and the university can help students thrive and succeed.”
+management and marketing major who chairs the SGA’s Academic Affairs Committee, calls it “a knowledge grab on how student government and the university can help students thrive and succeed.”